vermiculus/magithub/README.md

 Magithub is a collection of interfaces to GitHub integrated into [Magit][magit] workflows:

-- Repository creation
+- Push new repositories
-- Forking
+- Fork existing ones
-- Pull request listing and creation
+- List and create issues and pull requests
-- Issue listing and creation
+- Keep offline notes for your eyes only
-- Labeling
+- Write comments
-- Status checks
+- Manage labels and assignees
-- Notifications
+- Stay up-to-date with status checks (e.g., CI) and notifications
 - ...

 as well as support for working offline.